-Ksenia Yurkova (b.
-1984, Russia) is an artist living between St. Petersburg and Helsinki.
-She works primarily with photography, video, and text.
-Her main focus is lingual communication: the varieties of its substance, the possibility of conversion, its mythological aspect, stereotyping (the question of personal and political self-identification and identification by others), and problems of memory and effects.
-Coming a long way from political and cultural journalism, Yurkova settled in individual artistic and research practice, which affords useful critical distance for observation and working with contemporary issues.
-Her approach is based on methods of language appropriation, over-affirmation, self-reflection, and self-criticism through ironic components inevitably added to the most serious of matters.
-She has taken part in numerous shows and festivals worldwide and has released several artist’s books.
-Her works are contained in private collections in Russia, Germany, France, and Finland.
+Ksenia Yurkova (1984) is an artist, curator and researcher, living between Russia and Austria.
+She considers her leading artistic media to be text, photography, video and installation.
+Yurkova started her practice as a researcher in the field of political theory and communication theory.
+The main focus of her interest for a long time was communication and language: the varieties of its substance, the possibility of conversion, its mythological aspect, stereotyping (the question of personal and political self-identification and identification by others), problems of memory, attitudes, and reliance.
+Lately, the artist is researching the phenomenon of affect in its autonomous bodily emanation; in its personal and political registers.
+She focuses upon how a stage of individual perception, to which one can relate memory, traumatic recollection and problems of identity construction, transforms itself into affects of the political body.
+Coming a long way from political and cultural journalism, through organising and curating cultural and art events, Ksenia settled in individual artistic and research practice, which allows the useful critical distance for observation and working with contemporary issues.
+Her approach is based on methods of language appropriation, over-affirmation, self-reflection and self-criticism through ironic component inevitably added to the most pressing matters.
+Nonetheless, Ksenia didn’t give up socially engaged practice and launched a festival-laboratory Suoja/ Shelter in Helsinki, which already the 3rd year touches upon sensitive problematics of society.
+Ksenia Yurkova has taken part in numerous shows and festivals worldwide, has released several artist books.
+Her works are in private collections in Russia, Germany, France, Finland, and Austria.